quargsgreene/quargsgreene.github.io/README.md

   Simultaneously view letters which make up a subset of the lyrics to Sex Appeal scurry rapidly across the page, as well as exist scrambled in a line.
 You may try to guess, using the form provided, which lyric is being shown and will receive feedback regarding the corectness of your guess.
   Stuck?
-Well, two hints are available to assist the user.
+You're in luck!
+Two hints are available to assist the user.

 Wasted